 Uber takes a 25% cut of every bill, but they don’t touch any of your tips.

 Drivers get to keep 100% of tips, no matter what.

 5. Boost Prices

-You don’t need a college degree or a special skill set to drive for Uber Eats — but you do have to meet the driver requirements.
+You don’t need a college degree or a special skill set to drive with Uber Eats — but you do have to meet the driver requirements.

 Driver Requirements Overview:

-You must have at least 1 year of driving experience
+You must also have at least one year of driving experience.

-You must have a valid driver’s license, proof of insurance, and up-to-date vehicle registration
+You also need a valid driver’s license, proof of insurance, and up-to-date vehicle registration.